LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 - Click **New Interaction**, which appears below the last interaction, and then select the interaction icon from the toolbar that appears.
 Alternatively, select the last interaction, and then select the interaction on the interactions toolbar on the right.

-    Either method adds the interaction as the last unless you added a User Says interaction, which is always inserted at the start of the dialog.
+    Either method adds the interaction as the last unless you added a Dialog Starter interaction, which is always inserted at the start of the dialog.

 **To add a new interaction between two interactions**

 - Select the interaction that should precede the one you want to add (to highlight it), and then select the interaction on the interactions toolbar.

-    This inserts the interaction after the one you selected unless you inserted a User Says interaction, which is always inserted at the start of the dialog.
+    This inserts the interaction after the one you selected unless you inserted a Dialog Starter interaction, which is always inserted at the start of the dialog.

 ### Name an interaction